What is Oesophageal Cancer?

-Esophageal cancer is cancer that occurs in the esophagus — a long, hollow tube that runs from your throat to your stomach.
-Your esophagus helps move the food you swallow from the back of your throat to your stomach to be digested.
+Oesophageal cancer is cancer that occurs in the esophagus — a long, hollow tube that runs from your throat to your stomach.

 - Difficulty swallowing (dysphagia)

 - Weight loss without trying